• Jul 12, 2025

 The Best time to visit the Vaishno Devi Temple

-While planning to head to the Vaishno temple, I was wondering about the best time to visit the Vaishno Devi temple.
+While planning to visit the Vaishno Devi temple, I was wondering about the best time to visit.
 The best time to visit the Vaishno Devi temple is generally between March and October.
 This month is the best because the weather is pleasant, with a moderate temperature, and you can trek comfortably there.
-Look at the details mentioned to learn about the best time to visit the site and the conditions during the following period.
+Review the details provided to learn the best time to visit the site and the conditions for the following period.

-• March to June: March to June is considered the best time to visit the site, as the weather is pleasant and moderate.
+• March to June: This is considered the best time to visit the site, as the weather is pleasant and moderate.

-• October and November: The following months are popular for visiting the temple as they are dedicated to festivals like Navratri and Dussehra.
+• October and November: These months are popular for visiting the temple, as they are dedicated to festivals like Navratri and Dussehra.
 Also, the traffic and rush are at their peak.

 • July and August: This is the monsoon season, and you must avoid visiting the temple during July and August.
 There is also a potential risk of floods and landslides.